Gas Hob Spare Parts Identification Help

 So that's what we see, let's walk you through the main elements of the hob.
 For the purposes of this exercise we'll ignore the main body of the hob, the hoptop itself and the base plate.

-All the parts shown in red are gas carrying spare parts and the gas supply would have to be interrupted to replace these, for that you will require a Gas Safe operative.
-We will not supply these spare parts without evidence that you are qualified to carry out such repairs and test safely.
+All the parts shown in red are gas carrying spare parts and the gas supply would have to be interrupted to replace these, for that you should really have a Gas Safe operative to test for leaks after any work is carried out.
+We used to not supply these spare parts without evidence that you were qualified to carry out such repairs and test safely however we have relaxed that policy and now will however, we do advise caution here as if there's a leak it could be potentially dangerous.

-You can also see that there are a lot of parts that you would just never use and, we hope understand, that this is why we don't list all spares for all machines as a lot of the parts would be pointless to have and simply confuse people.
+You can also see that there are a lot of parts that you would just never use and, we hope allow you to better understand that this is why we don't list all spares for all machines as a lot of the parts would be pointless to have and simply confuse people.

 Gas Hob Model Numbers